pk36game/llyy-game-/README.md

 2. Open an Issue to provide feedback or report bugs.
 3. Submit a Pull Request to update rankings or features.

-Make sure to read the [`CONTRIBUTING.md`](./CONTRIBUTING.md) before submitting your suggestions.

 ---

 ## 📧 Contact

-For questions or collaboration, please open an issue or reach out through GitHub Discussions.
+For questions or collaboration, please open an issue or reach out through GitHub Discussions or you can visit our offical channel
+<a href="https://llyygame.site">llyy contact</a>

 ---